boranbar/livewire-crud-example/README.md

 - Run composer install
 - Run php artisan key:generate
 - Run php artisan migrate --seed (it has some seeded data for your testing)
+- Run npm install.
-- Run npm install & npm run dev.
+- Run  npm run dev.
-- That's it: launch the url: /users.
+- That's it: launch the main url.

 ## About Laravel